gromacs/gromacs/docs/dev-manual/tools.rst

 Change management
 -----------------

-|Gromacs| change management is supported by the following tools.
+|Gromacs| change management uses git and `GitLab`_ for code uploading and testing as well as issues tracking.
 (For change submission guidelines, refer to :doc:`contribute`.)

 git